Prakashbio/mflow-seq-immune-microbiome-reproductive-tract/README.md

 [![Python](https://img.shields.io/badge/Python-3.9+-blue.svg)](https://www.python.org/)
 [![License: GPL v3](https://img.shields.io/badge/License-Research-orange.svg)](LICENSE)

-Bioinformatics analysis pipeline and figure generation scripts for the mFLOW-Seq microbiome study investigating spatial immunoglobulin engagement of live microbiota across female reproductive tract compartments.
+Bioinformatics analysis pipeline and figure generation scripts for the mFLOW-Seq microbiome study investigating spatial immunoglobulin engagement of membrane-intact microbiota across female reproductive tract compartments.

 This repository contains all scripts required to reproduce the main and supplementary analyses presented in the manuscript.
 All figures can be regenerated directly from the provided code and processed datasets.